winglang/winglibs/python/README.md

 # python

-A Wing library for integrating with Python code.
+A Wing library for running Python code in inflight.

 ## Prerequisites